Fellowships, scholarships, assistantships, and grants for graduate students

 Alumni Society Advanced Study Scholarship

-• Criteria: Full-time new or current graduate students enrolled in any masters or doctoral program.
-(This does not include ILP students).
+- Criteria: Full-time new or current graduate students in any CEHD department or program are eligible

 Graduate assistantships